EXCLUSIVE-Looped in 'line by line', Hezbollah shows pragmatic side in Lebanon-Israel deal | Headlines

 Asked about Hezbollah's role, the head of its media office Mohamed Afif said the state had carried out the negotiations and "we stood behind it".
 "Our concern was for Lebanon to secure its rights to its resources," he said.
 Reuters could not immediately reach Ibrahim's office for comment.
 The U.S. State Department did not respond to emailed questions on the account of Hochstein's contacts with Ibrahim.

 A senior U.S. administration official has said the negotiations were carried out with the sovereign leadership of Lebanon and did not include discussions with Hezbollah.
-The urgency of Hochstein's mission increased in June when an Israeli gas rig arrived offshore to explore in the Karish field - waters claimed by Lebanon but which Israel said were in its exclusive economic zone.
+The urgency of Hochstein's mission increased in June when an Israeli gas rig arrived offshore to explore in the Karish field - the northern part of which lies in waters claimed by Lebanon but which Israel said were in its exclusive economic zone.

 On July 2, Hezbollah sent three unarmed drones flying over the Karish field.
 They were intercepted by the Israeli military.
 Hezbollah claimed it as a show of force and its allies in Lebanon credited the group's military posturing with wringing concessions from Israel - a claim completely denied by Israel.